 This article provides details about the technical process, explains the different ways of working with Elvis files in Enterprise, and shows where information can be found about installing and configuring the integration.

 The following figure shows an overview of the architecture of the integration.

 - Elvis Server.
 Manages all files which can be placed on layouts or that can be stored (as a reference) in Dossiers in Enterprise.
 Such files include images, videos, audio files, documents and so on.

-Working with Elvis files in Enterprise
+How Elvis files are used in Enterprise

 An InDesign user drags an image from Elvis onto a layout that is stored in Enterprise.
 At this stage, a reference to the file in Elvis is stored in Enterprise.

 Next, the user decides to open the image from InDesign in Photoshop for editing.
 Because this requires the original file, it is retrieved from Elvis (together with all the supporting files) and stored on the local system of the user.

 - As a copy that is created in Enterprise and that is not linked to the original in Elvis.
 When editing the file in Enterprise, the original file in Elvis is not modified.

 - As a variant: a copy that is stored in Elvis and linked to a shadow object in Enterprise.
 When editing the file in Enterprise, the copied file in Elvis is also modified.
 Variants are stored in a dedicated folder in Elvis, known as a 'Production Environment' or a 'Production Zone'.
 Multiple Production Environments can be set up, one for each Brand / Category combination.
 This makes it possible to use the same file across different Brands.
 The variant is also linked to the original image, thereby making it possible to see the original file and all its variants.